Here's How to Install the Final iOS 16 Beta Before Release

 This story is part of Focal Point iPhone 2022, CNET's collection of news, tips and advice around Apple's most popular product.

-Apple announced the release date for iOS 16 -- the next version of software for the iPhone -- at the company's "Far Out" event on Wednesday.
-The most exciting new features include a customizable lock screen, an intelligent cropping feature for photos, the ability to unsend and edit text messages, and a battery percentage back in the status bar.
+The newest software for iPhone, iOS 16, is rolling out next week, Apple announced at its "Far Out" event on Wednesday.
+The most exciting new features include the ability to unsend and edit text messages, a customizable lock screen, an intelligent cropping feature for photos, and a battery percentage back in the status bar.

-The release of the new iPhone software will be on Sept.
+The new iPhone software will be released on Sept.
 12, shortly before the newly announced iPhone 14 goes on sale.
 But you can try out all of its features now for free by downloading the final public beta release of iOS 16, known as iOS 16 Release Candidate -- as long as you have a compatible iPhone, like the iPhone 12 or iPhone 13.

 In June, Apple released the first iOS 16 developer beta shortly after its developer conference, but developer betas require an Apple Developer Program membership, which runs $100 a year.
 Developer beta versions also aren't recommended for everyday use because they can make your phone more difficult to use.